Dialectic School Curriculum

 —Martin Luther

-The dialectic band class is an exciting opportunity for students to build on the music knowledge they have acquired through previous music classes, focusing on a band setting.
+Dialectic Band provides an exciting opportunity for students to build on the music knowledge they have acquired through previous music classes, focusing on a band setting.

 The purpose of this class is to develop basic musical skills on the student’s instrument of choice so they can participate in a fully functional band ensemble.
 They develop skills in music reading and rhythm and learn how to identify musical forms in the music they study.
-The instrumental techniques learned in class include instrument identification, discerning which instruments fit their bodies and preferences, assembly, care, basic playing techniques, and music reading.
+The instrumental techniques learned in class include instrument identification, discerning which instruments fit their body and preferences, assembly, care, basic playing techniques, and music reading.
 As they progress through the year, they learn how to blend together to make a unified sound that is pleasing to their listeners.

 Research shows there are many benefits to learning a musical instrument.
 Among the most important are higher levels of achievement in all other academic areas, increased capacity for learning, and a greater sense of happiness and joy.
 In addition, as students learn to develop musical skills, they gain valuable insights into other areas of learning that require diligence, patience, persistence, practice, and skillfulness.